Bayesian Mixtures Models with Repulsive and Attractive Atoms: Introduction

+Then, a fundamental preliminary step for Bayesian inference in the mixture model is to study the distributional properties of the latent sample $Y_1, \ldots, Y_n$.
+Specifically, for prior elicitation purposes, it is interesting to investigate the moments of $\ptilde$, the prior distribution of the distinct values in the sample, and the marginal distribution of the $Y_i$'s.
+For inferential purposes instead, both from a methodological and computational perspective, it is central to derive the conditional distribution of $\ptilde$ given $Y_1, \ldots, Y_n$, as well as the predictive distribution of $Y_{n+1}$ given the latent sample.
+See, e.g., \cite{JaLiPr09} and \cite{ArDeInf19} for the expression of such quantities in the case of normalised completely random measures and normalised independent finite point processes, respectively.

-As one of the main contributions in this paper, we propose a construction of RPMs via normalization of marked point processes with inverted roles with respect to \cite{ReLiPr03} and \cite{ArDeInf19}.
-In our construction, indeed, the atoms $(X_j)_{j \geq 1}$ are the points of a general simple point process, while the weights $( p_j)_{j \geq 1}$ are obtained by normalizing i.i.d. positive marks associated with the atoms.
-Through the law of the point process, we are able to encourage different behaviors among the support points of the random probability measure, such as independence (when the point process is Poisson or the class of independent finite point processes), separation (i.e., the support points are well separated, when the point process is repulsive, such as Gibbs or determinantal point processes), and also random aggregation (i.e., the support points are clustered together, when the point process is of Cox type).
-As special cases, our construction recovers the mixing measures used in the repulsive mixture models in the literature so far, where the repulsion is on the locations, and also the \emph{mixture of mixtures} prior in \cite{WalliMix}.
+In this paper, we consider model \eqref{eq:mix_latent} and propose a construction of RPMs via normalisation of marked point processes with inverted roles with respect to \cite{ReLiPr03} and \cite{ArDeInf19}.
+In our construction, indeed, the atoms $(X_j)_{j \geq 1}$ are the points of a general simple point process, while the weights $( p_j)_{j \geq 1}$ are obtained by normalising i.i.d. positive marks associated with the atoms.
+Through the law of the point process, we are able to encourage different behaviours among the support points of the random probability measure, such as independence (when the point process is Poisson or the class of independent finite point processes), separation (i.e., the support points are well separated, when the point process is repulsive, such as Gibbs or determinantal point processes), and also random aggregation (i.e., the support points are clustered together, when the point process is of Cox type).